vtexdocs/dev-portal-content/docs/guides/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-business-guidelines-marketing-assets.md

 ## Licenses

-Licenses are written documents that contain the Terms and Conditions (T&C) of your app.
+Licenses are written documents that contain your app's Terms and Conditions (T&C).
 They establish the direct business relationship between you, the developer, and the retailer that installs the app.

 ### Do's and Don'ts

 - Seek legal advice for the writing of your T&C.
-- Prepare a Personal Data Governance Program, which includes clauses in its T&C on the subject, depending on the applicable legislation, in addition to tools that allow data subjects to exercise their rights.
+- Prepare a Personal Data Governance Program, which includes clauses in its T&C on the subject, depending on the applicable legislation, and tools that allow data subjects to exercise their rights.
 - Consider wording limiting liability clauses.
 - Remember to cover Intellectual Property issues.
 - Offer the T&C in your User's language (Expected in English, Portuguese, and Spanish).